 A bounced check fee goes both ways, so the payer and the payee both get charged — and the payee often passes that charge back to you.
 For example, if you paid your electric bill and your payment bounces, the electric company will charge you as well.

 Generally, your bank won’t call you before the check bounces or while the check is bouncing to let you know — you’ll just see the charge the next time you look at your account.

 How to Avoid It

-When you get a checking account, apply for overdraft protection.
-Some banks, like Bank of America and Chase, simply connect your saving account or credit card to your checking account.
+When you set up a checking account, apply for overdraft protection.
+Some banks, like Bank of America and Chase, simply connect your savings account or credit card to your checking account.
 Other banks use a separate line of credit attached to your checking account.

 Domestic Wire Transfer Fee

 This is another fee that goes both ways: The sender is charged an outgoing wire transfer fee, while the receiver pays an incoming wire transfer fee.

 Unless you’re wiring funds internationally because the receiver’s bank is based outside the country, you don’t need to wire transfer anything.